-Now that your organization, and your other core partners, have completed self-assessments, it is time to assess where additional stakeholders might strengthen your campaign and expand your reach with decision-makers.
+Now that your organization, and your other core partners, have completed self-assessments, it is time to assess to where additional stakeholders might strengthen your campaign and expand your reach with policy-makers.

-As previously mentioned, in the life of an implementation campaign, other stakeholders will probably come and go as needed.
+As previously mentioned, in the life of a policy advocacy campaign, other stakeholders will probably come and go as needed.
 They might not be part of the core partnership but they are important assets for engagement at strategic times; some may also represent and be able to mobilize important constituencies.
-Stakeholders may only be necessary for brief periods in your implementation campaign.
+Stakeholders may only be necessary for brief periods in your advocacy campaign.